xvaldetaro/purescript-hyrule-paraglider/README.md

-# Rx Operators for halogen-subscription

-* A collection of functions that mimick Rx Operators and can be used to manipulate `Emitter` from `halogen-subscription`.
+# Paraglider makes it easier to explore Hyrule

+Provides:
+* Collection of Rx-inpired Operators for [hyrule](https://github.com/mikesol/purescript-hyrule)'s FRP.Event and [halogen-subscriptions](https://github.com/purescript-halogen/purescript-halogen-subscriptions)'s Emitter
-* Few methods to help interop `Emitter` and `Aff`.
+* Few methods to help interop `Event` and `Aff`.

-Refer to Rx's documentation for the similar methods.
+Refer to Rx's documentation for the similar methods to understand the functionality (specially marble diagrams)

 ### Rx Operators:
 ```